fishercoder1534/koans/README.md

 # koans
-My fork from this awesome site: http://rubykoans.com/
+My fork from this awesome site to ramp up on Ruby: http://rubykoans.com/